My “Coming Out” Story and My Parents

 I think time was essential to helping my parents understand my desire for physical changes – and also my persistence.
 I repeatedly explained how I was feeling and I think the more logical, assertive, and calm I was about it, the better they understood.

 Grieving is also a part of this process.
 I think that both my parents and my brother felt (and perhaps still feel at times) they’ve lost their daughter or his sister.
-Gender, while it may be just a social construct, is incredibly socially and societally important and I think that when I switched labels – sister to brother, daughter to son – my loved ones felt a sense of loss.
+Gender, while it may be often show itself as a social construct, is incredibly socially and societally important and I think that when I switched labels – sister to brother, daughter to son – my loved ones felt a sense of loss.
 I understand this and I support them in their grieving because I, too, feel it at times.
 I am not any different as a human – I’m still me, I’m still Schuyler – and that’s been something that I’ve been absolutely adamant about through everything.
 But labels are not meaningless, even if I wish them to be.
-And often times I do feel a loss of a piece of myself.
-But the reality is dialectic; that is, two seemingly conflicting things are true at the same time.
+And often times I do feel loss.
+Imagine, I spent 18 years of my life believing I was supposed to be this woman, and planning the rest of my life as a woman.
+This transition, while life-saving to me, destroyed all of that.
+And that is okay, because I am here, and because this is absolutely what I want.
+But that doesn’t mean grieving isn’t part of the process.
+The reality is dialectic; that is, two seemingly conflicting things are true at the same time.
 I am not lost, and I have not been lost.
 In fact, I am more ‘here’ and ‘present’ than I have ever been.
 But there are pieces of me that are no longer expressed the same way.
 I am called sir, not ma’am.
 I am brother not sister.
 I am son not daughter.
-But the reality is I have always been brother, and son.
-And a part of me will always be sister, and daughter.
-(For more on this sadness/grieving, see this poem.)
+And pershaps the reality is I have always been brother, and son, but a part of me will always be sister, and daughter.
+(For more on this sadness/grieving, see this poem and this Instagram post.)

-At the point of this blog post (January, 2016) I can say that my parents support me in every way possible.
-They even say that they wish they could have found a way to let me transition earlier in life (specifically before I went through female puberty) so as to have prevented all of the strife that this process has brought.
+These days, my parents are absolutely my biggest supports and my biggest fans.
+They say that they wish they could have found a way to let me transition earlier in life (specifically before I went through female puberty) so as to have prevented all of the strife that this process has brought.
 But I don’t blame them for that at all.
 I never told them how I felt when I was younger, and being transgender wasn’t even a social conversation at the time, at least not the way it is now.
 They didn’t know and they didn’t have any references.
-And even though I hate this process sometimes, I don’t think I would go back and change it if I could because I really appreciate the experiences I’ve had and the person I am today.
+And even though this has been exceedingly diffifcult, I wouldn’t go back and change it if I could.
+I am the person I am today because of everything I went through.
+And I really enjoy who I am today.